 Getting to Tuscany by boat

-Many tourist reach Tuscany as part of a Mediterranean cruise and in that case the port of choice is the one of Livorno.
+Many tourists reach Tuscany as part of a Mediterranean cruise and, in that case, the port of choice is the one of Livorno.

 Livorno is itself a lovely town and it is very well located to be used as a base to discover Tuscany with cruise tours or independently.

 How to get around Tuscany

 Tuscany is a large enough region and figuring out how to get from one place to the other is usually what takes up most of the time and stress when planning a Tuscany itinerary.

 The good news is that traveling and Tuscany is pretty straightforward and there are several options to suit most types of travelers.

 The best way to discover Tuscany is to drive your own car.

 Having your own vehicle means you have total flexibility to visit not just the main cities and town but also villages and natural areas that you may otherwise find hard to reach if relying on the public transport system.